scarf005/Marisa/README.md

 a [re-continued][original] mod for [**Slay the Spire**][sts], which adds **[Marisa Kirisame][marisa]** from Touhou Project as a playable character.

-> **Note**
+> [!NOTE]
 >
 > _**Marisa:** Continued_ is a fork of [STS_ThMod_MRS][original-github] mod.
 Credits goes to the original authors.

-> **Warning**
+> [!WARNING]
 >
-> Due to life issues, this project is **currently not recieving active maintenance**.
+> Due to IRL issues, this project is **currently not recieving active maintenance**.
 While I will review PRs as soon as possible, please note that I may not be able to dedicate much time on this project.
 Consequently, issues may not be addressed in a timely manner.
 I apologize for the inconvenience.

 ## New features